-Feds Expand Investigations into Hyundai and Kia Vehicles for Fire Risks
+Hyundai and Kia Recall Vehicles for Potential Fire Danger

 Toyota and Hyundai have issued vehicle defect recalls for 110,000 trucks and SUVs combined including the 2018 Toyota Tundra and Sequoia and the 2018 Hyundai Santa Fe and Santa Fe Sport.
 According to an Associated Press news report, Hyundai said in its announcement that some of the Santa Fe vehicles are at risk for the steering wheel breaking away from the steering column.
 About 43,900 vehicles are included in Hyundai’s recall.